markllama/coreos-infra/ansible/README-cloudflare-beacon.md

 accessible except on the managed network.
 The web server answers HTTPS queries and encrypts the traffic with a server key that uniquely identifies this network.

-# CoreOS and Quadlets
+# CoreOS - A Container Optimized OS

 [Fedora CoreOS](https://fedoraproject.org/coreos/ "Fedora CoreOS") is a linux distribution designed to run software containers.
 It is based on Fedora, but using *rpm-ostree* to create an immutable OS.
 Rather than installing user software into the OS using traditional packages, application software and services are run in software containers using *podman*.
-Recently `systemd` was extended to include [quadlets](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html "Podman Quadlets").
-These are systems services that run as software containers.
-Systemd manages retrieving and updating the container images and running and controlling the container instances.

-The immutable OS and container instances as systemd services means that the OS and the applications it hosts are almost entirely decoupled and can safely be updated entirely independently.
+The immutable OS and container instances means that the OS and the applications it hosts are almost entirely decoupled and can safely be updated entirely independently.
 CoreOS updates on the stable stream are released every two weeks.
 The service container images can be checked and updated as new images are released.